AM5800/self_drifing_car/advanced_lanes_detection/readme.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-Curvature radius is computed by this formula:
+Curvature radius is [computed](https://github.com/AM5800/self_driving_car/blob/master/advanced_lanes_detection/detector.py#L20) by formula from lecture:
 [formula]

-Car offset is computed by this formula:
+Car offset is [computed](https://github.com/AM5800/self_driving_car/blob/master/advanced_lanes_detection/pipeline.py#L105) as difference between image center and center between lane lines.
+I also draw ofsset markers in video.
+Blue marker denotes image center.
+And green is computed center between lines.
+Positive offset value means that car should move right.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.